sindhu-309/Butterfly-code/README.md

 From any signal (.wav) format, using this code extract the MFCC feature coefficients and find the minimum and maximum values.
+Here in inferencing approximation strategies are adopted.